 Constanza

-But inside Constanza, everything felt off balance.
 The last few days, she kept finding herself replaying the dinner she’d organized with Amara, Dorian, and David.
 Something about it wouldn’t leave her alone.

 Before that night, David was just. . .
 David.
 The soft-spoken guy who shared notes and understood references in their Lit class without her having to explain them.
-Someone she laughed with after lectures — just a friend.
+Someone she laughed with after lectures.
+Just a friend.

 But when it came to her own feelings, she wasn’t sure what to do with them.
 She hadn’t figured out how she felt.
 So she started to pull back by editing her texts and rewording her sarcasm.
 Holding back just enough to keep from giving him the wrong idea.